SuperOfficeDocs/superoffice-docs/docs/en/mirroring/force-resync.md

 If you notice that some tables are not updating as expected, it might be time to force a resynchronization.

 This procedure is intended for a live system.
-If you want to debug mirroring in SOD, you can [mock a user installing the application to trigger the Mirroring Task][1].

 ## Pre-requisites